Stavoh/Python-Assignments/README.md

-# PyCourse
-Python course assignments
+This repository contains my assignments from the Python course and is continuously updated with new assignments.